H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 Recent voting changes can still be challenged

 The bill applies its vote-retrogression rule to actions taken on or after January 1, 2021.
-That means some election changes already made could face challenge if they reduced voters' ability to participate or elect preferred candidates because of race, color, or language minority status.
+That means some changes already in place could face challenge if they reduced voters' ability to participate or elect preferred candidates because of race, color, or language-minority status.

 5

 Voters challenging an election rule could get temporary court relief under a more plaintiff-friendly standard.
-The bill says courts should not deny relief just because an election is approaching unless the other side proves serious harm.
+The bill says a nearing election is not, by itself, a reason to deny relief unless the other side proves serious harm with clear and convincing evidence.

 6